Palashvijay4O/Alumni-Portal/README.md

 Alumni-Portal
 =============

-As a part of college project the portal was developed
+As a part of college project the portal was developed.
+You can find the portal on https://alumni.iiit.ac.in.